Theencomputers/Bodyspec/README.md

 # Bodyspec - Incomplete
 A body spectating plugin designed for Reddit UHC matches using the 1.8 spectating mode
 ## Further Development
-At the moment I have no intentions of finishing the plugin as I simply lost interest.
+I am updating the code for now, however, this could change at any time for any reason.
 Any one is free to use this code or recreate the project.